No products in the cart.

 Protection From the Elements

-The first is that it includes only limited dust and water protection, able to only resists some light mist and the odd splash.
-Drop it in the bath, and forget it, it’s probably not coming out alive.
+In short, the Pixel includes only limited dust and water protection, which only resists some light mist and the occasional splash.
+Consequently, accidentally dropping it in the bath, and it’s probably not coming out alive.
 This is in contrast to the IP68 rating of the S8, which gives dustproofing and water resistance for up to 30 minutes in up to 6 feet of water.
 The pool and beach hold no fears for the Galaxy S8, but could be fatal for the Pixel.
-Quite why Google thought this was a good idea is bizarre, as even mid-range smartphones are IP68 (or IP67) these days.

-The other issue is the lack of a MicroSD card slot on the Pixel.
+All things considered, the other issue is the lack of a MicroSD card slot on the Pixel.
 Apple have long been criticized for refusing to add a card slot to iPhones, instead preferring to simply up the price for more storage in the lineup.
 This is another of those “Why would they do that?” moments which defies logic.
-Add the fact that Google have only 2 options in the range, 32GB or 128GB, and it’s a very odd setup.
+With this in mind, Google has only 2 options in the range, 32GB or 128GB.

 We said there were 2 issues, but we’re going to slip a 3rd one in.